ZoomInfo

 A martech stack works by moving data between systems and triggering actions based on buyer behavior.
 When a prospect visits your website, that event fires to your analytics platform.
 When they fill out a form, that data flows into your CRM and enrichment tools validate it.

-Core MarTech Stack Components
+Core Components of a B2B MarTech Stack

 Full-funnel marketing tech stacks will look different for every marketing team depending on individual team needs, functions, and goals.
 Still, it's important to keep a few fundamentals in mind when you're thinking about which key solutions to keep.